ros-event-camera/metavision_driver/README.md

 - ``erc_mode``: event rate control mode (Gen4 sensor): ``na``,
   ``disabled``, ``enabled``.
 Default: ``na``.
 - ``erc_rate``: event rate control rate (Gen4 sensor) events/sec.
 Default: 100000000.
+- ``mipi_frame_period``:: mipi frame period in usec.
+Only available on some sensors.
+    Tune this to get faster callback rates from the SDK to the ROS driver.
+For instance 1008 will give a callback every millisecond.
+Risk of data corruption when set too low!
+Default: -1 (not set).
 - ``sync_mode``: Used to synchronize the time stamps across multiple cameras (tested for only 2).
 The cameras must be connected via a sync cable, and two separate ROS driver nodes are started, see